Quickly mixed in the food processor, this keto pumpkin cheesecake is truly easy to make.

 - In a food processor, add the cream cheese, pumpkin, sweetener, vanilla, cinnamon, and coconut flour.
 Process until blended, stopping to scrape the sides of the bowl as needed.

 - Add the eggs and process just until blended.
 Don't overmix.

 - Pour the mixture into the prepared pie plate.

-- Transfer the cake to a cooling rack and cool to room temperature, about 2 hours, then refrigerate for at least 4 hours, and preferably overnight, before slicing.
+- Transfer the cake to a cooling rack and cool to room temperature for about 2 hours.
+Refrigerate it for at least 4 hours, preferably overnight, before slicing.

-- To slice the cake, use a sharp knife dipped in warm water and wiped clean.
+- To slice the cake, use a sharp knife dipped in hot water and wiped clean.
 Dip it again after each slice.
-This will help you cut the cake into neat, non-messy slices.
+This will help you cut the cake into neat slices.

 - Lift each slice from the pan with a cake server.

 - Top with a dollop of keto whipped cream and serve.

 - The cream cheese and the eggs should be at room temperature.
 You can take them out of the fridge a couple of hours ahead of time.
 Alternatively, cube the cream cheese and microwave it for 20 seconds, and submerge the eggs in a bowl of warm (not hot) water.